0rionthe0nion/neural_network_from_scratch/README.md

 ## Development Notes
 - Experimented with ReLU, LeakyReLU, and Parametric ReLU activation functions
-- Used Xavier initialization to improve starting conditions
+- Used Xavier initialization to improve starting parameters